CENG501-Projects/CENG501-Fall2024/CakmakKilic/Readme.md

 We added Dropout right after the initial layer, after each block, and again before the final linear layer.

+### Quantization

+We created a new quantized ResNet-20 model using PyTorch’s quantization library and selected the FBGEMM backend.
+FBGEMM uses 8 bit floating point quantization.
+We quantized the first convolution, batch normalization, and ReLU layers, as well as the three block layers (including their convolution, batch normalization, and ReLU layers).
+Finally, we fine-tuned the model for 5 epochs to optimize performance.

 # 3. Experiments and results

 ## 3.1.
 Experimental setup